sttp-book/sttp-book/chapters/intelligent-testing/mutation-testing.md

 $$\text{Mutation score} = \frac{\text{killed mutants}}{\text{non-equivalent mutants}}$$

-For the denominator, we just count the amount of non-equivalent mutants, instead of all the mutants.
+For the denominator, we just count the number of non-equivalent mutants, instead of all the mutants.
 To compute this new mutation score automatically, we would need a way to automatically determine whether a mutant is an equivalent mutant.
 Unfortunately, we cannot do this automatically.
 **Detecting equivalent mutations is an undecidable problem**.
 We can never be sure that a mutant behaves the same as the original program for every possible input.